 Narrowband UVB light phototherapy devices have proven to be highly effective in the re-pigmentation process.
 They work by stimulating the production of melanocytes.
 In a study conducted in Italy, more than 95% of patients experienced repigmentation as a result of phototherapy.1

 The process is slow, often lasting months, but treatment for up to 10 minutes only 2-3 times per week can yield favorable results.
 National Biological Corporation manufactures a range of devices for the treatment of vitiligo.
-Our most popular units include the six foot PANOSOL 3D® for moderate to severe vitiligo, the HANDISOL II® for more moderate patches, and the DERMALUME 2X™ wand for small areas.
+Our most popular units include the six foot PANOSOL 3D® for moderate to severe vitiligo, the HANDISOL® for more moderate patches, and the DERMALUME 2X™ wand for small areas.

 “Narrow-band ultra-violet light B…is currently the most successful treatment for patients with vitiligo.”-UMass Medical School Vitiligo Clinic and Research Center.
 “Treatments.”